 It may also be that you’ve started to notice bald spots, where significant amounts of hair have fallen out in one specific area.

-Chances are, that if you have started to notice these kinds of changes, they will only continue to get worse – possibly to the point where you’re completely bald.
+Chances are, that if you have started to notice these kinds of changes, they will only continue to get worse – possibly to the point where you’re fully bald.
+Find out if it’s possible to have a hair transplant if you’re completely bald.

 Your hairline is starting to recede or change